-2. Choose the right camp to visit
+2. Select right camp for visit

-2.1 Sachsenhausen Concentration Camp
+2.1 Sachsenhausen concentration camp

 2.2 Ravensbrück Concentration Camp